SPhillips1337/AI_interview_assistant/README.md

 *   `PROVIDER`: The LLM provider to use.
 Can be `ollama` or `openai`.
 *   `OLLAMA_URL`: The URL for your Ollama instance (if using Ollama).
 *   `OLLAMA_MODEL`: The Ollama model to use.
+*   `OLLAMA_QUICK_MODEL`: The lightweight Ollama model to use for the quick response feature.
 *   `OPENAI_API_KEY`: Your OpenAI API key (if using OpenAI).
 *   `OPENAI_BASE_URL`: The base URL for the OpenAI API (optional).
 *   `DEBOUNCE_MS`: The debounce delay in milliseconds before sending the input.